FarmBot-Docs/farmbot-genesis/v1.7/assembly/gantry.md

 content="Adjust the [[eccentric spacers]] according to the [eccentric spacer adjustment guide](../extras/reference/eccentric-spacer-adjustment.md)."
 %}

 Once the spacers have been adjusted, slide the [[gantry columns]] onto the **tracks**.
 The direction that the wheel plates extend from the column is towards the front of FarmBot.
-Meanwhile, the gantry column with the electronics box should be the left side of the supporting infrastructure that includes the wood cable carrier supports.
+Meanwhile, the gantry column with the electronics box should be on the left side of the supporting infrastructure that includes the wood cable carrier supports.

 ![slide the gantry columns onto the tracks](_images/slide_the_gantry_columns_onto_the_tracks.png)